alvesoaj/eFLL/README.md

 If the installation of the library has been successfully held,  to import the library is easy:

-Step 1: Open your Arduino IDE, check out the tab on the top menu SKETCKS → LIBRARY  → Import ArduinoFuzzy
+Step 1: Open your Arduino IDE, check out the tab on the top menu SKETCKS → LIBRARY  → Import eFLL

 ## Brief documentation